theycallmecooper/Assessment-Connections/README.md

 <h2>About:</h2>

-<p>This game is based on the New York Times hit game, Connections, however, I've given it a spicy twist 🔥.
-This was created for my IST (Software Engineering) Assessment.</p>
+<p>This game is based on the New York Times hit game, Connections, however, I've given it a spicy twist 🔥.</p>
+<p> This was created for my IST (Software Engineering) Assessment.</p>

 <h2>Installation</h2>